High-Volume Agencies Receiving More Than 50 Requests in FY17

 22. If your agency did not close its ten oldest pending requests, appeals, or consultations, please provide a plan describing how your agency intends to close those "ten oldest" requests, appeals, and consultations during Fiscal Year 2017.

-Out of all the activities undertaken by your agency since March 2016 to increase transparency and improve FOIA administration, please briefly describe here at least one success story that you would like to highlight as emblematic of your agency's efforts.
+Out of all the activities undertaken by your agency since March 2017 to increase transparency and improve FOIA administration, please briefly describe here at least one success story that you would like to highlight as emblematic of your agency's efforts.
 The success story can come from any one of the five key areas.
-As noted above, these agency success stories will be highlighted during Sunshine Week by OIP.
+As noted above, OIP will highlight these agency success stories during Sunshine Week.
 To facilitate this process, all agencies should use bullets to describe their success story and limit their text to a half page.
 The success story is designed to be a quick summary of key achievements.
 A complete description of all your efforts will be contained in the body of your Chief FOIA Officer Report.